Skip to main content

 Entry requirements to other countries are typically available on the website of their embassy.
 Depending on the country to be visited and the student’s nationality, there may be the need to apply for a visitor’s visa.

-In order to return to the U.S., a student in F-1 or J-1 status must have:
+In order to return to the U.S., a student or exchange visitor in F-1 or J-1 status must have:

 • a valid passport: Check your passport expiration date.
 Make sure it will not expire sooner than six months from your re-entry date.
 If your passport expires in less than six months, it is crucial that you renew your passport in the U.S. through a consulate or embassy before traveling, or renew it while you’re back in your country of citizenship (if home for a long enough period).